raizocoder/javascript-projects/README.md

 - 🥉 **Basic Level Projects**: Getting started with fundamental JavaScript concepts and simple applications.
 - 🥈 **Intermediate Level Projects**: Diving deeper into more complex logic, DOM manipulation, and event handling.
-- 🥇 **Advanced Level Projects**: Tackling challenging projects that involve sophisticated JavaScript patterns, APIs, and more.

 ## 📚 What I Learned